This post is also available in: French

 Here are my picks for the best accommodations in Milos, Greece:

 Portiani Hotel is located in Adamas village close to local attractions, restaurants, and bars.
 This beautiful hotel offers spacious clean rooms and great breakfast.
+Check out the latest prices and more details here.

 Another great accommodation option in Adamas is Santa Maria Village.
 Situated 300 m away from the beach and close to restaurants and bars this beautiful hotel offers spacious rooms with balcony, free Wi-Fi, air-conditioning and a swimming pool.
+Check out the latest prices and more details here.

 A great accommodation option in Pollonia is Nefeli Sunset Studios.
 Located just 4 minutes on foot from the beach and the restaurants and bars of the area this family-run hotel offers spacious rooms with balcony, free wi-fi, and air conditioning.
+Check out the latest prices and more details here.

 Villa Gallis in Pollonia offers spacious rooms overlooking the Aegean with a nice swimming pool, free Wi-Fi, air-conditioning and within walking distance from the beach and local amenities.